Labour Party (Malta)

-The Labour Party (Partit Laburista, PL), formerly known as the Malta Labour Party (Partit tal-Ħaddiema, MLP), is one of the two major political parties in Malta, along with the Nationalist Party.
+The Labour Party (Partit Laburista, PL), formerly known as the Malta Labour Party (Partit tal-Ħaddiema, MLP), is the oldest political party in Malta, and one of the two major parties alongside the Nationalist Party.
 It sits on the centre-left of the political spectrum.

-The party was founded in 1920 as the Chamber of Labour by a small group of trade unionists.
-Its prominent member Paul Boffa served as the first Labour prime minister between 1947 and 1950.
+The party was founded in 1921 as the Chamber of Labour by a small group of trade unionists.
 Ideologically, the party was orientated towards democratic socialism and other left-wing stances until the early 1990s, when it followed the lead of like-minded Western social-democratic parties like Britain's New Labour.
 The party still claims to be democratic-socialist in their party programme.
 Under the rule of Joseph Muscat, the party shifted to a more centrist position, adopting Third Way policies.
-A formerly Eurosceptic party, it claims to hold pro-European stances and is a member of the Party of European Socialists, and was previously a member of the Socialist International until 2014.
+A formerly Eurosceptic party, it claims to hold pro-European stances and is a member of the Party of European Socialists, and the Socialist International.

 Party structure

 The party structures are the General Conference, the National Executive, the Leader, and the Deputy Leaders, the Party Congress, the Party Administration, the Parliamentary Group, the Councillors' Section, the District and the Regional Administrations, the Local Committees, and the Branches.

 The General Conference is largely made up of delegates from the Party's other constituent structures and is the Party's highest organ.
 The National Executive brings together the Party Administration as well as elected representatives of other constituent structures and co-ordinators.
 The Party Congress is made up of all members of the Party and elects the Leader and the two Deputy Leaders (one for Party, the other for Parliamentary affairs) and determines the Party's broad policy outlines.
 The Party Administration is made of the Party Leader, Deputy Leaders, and Party officials.
 The Parliamentary Group and the Councillors' Section bring together the Party's elected representatives in parliament and local councils.
 The Party is organised geographically in the local committees (smallest) and district and regional (largest) administrations.
-Finally, the Branches of the Party include the women's, youth, senior, and candidates' sections.
+Finally, the branches of the party include the women's, youth, senior, and candidates' sections.

 Media holdings

-Although not formally part of the Party's structures, the PL owns a number of media and communication outlets.
-The party directly owns the Sunday weekly newspaper Kullħadd and through its holding company ONE Productions the party owns the television station ONE and radio service ONE Radio.
+Although not formally part of the party's structures, the party owns a number of media and communication outlets, the largest being the television station ONE and radio service ONE Radio through its holding company ONE Productions.
+The party also owns the publishing house SKS (Sensiela Kotba Soċjalisti) and produces the weekly Sunday newspaper Kullħadd.
+The party formerly ran the travel agency Sunrise Travel and the MVNO RedTouch Fone.